 Toddler Community – Youngmi Kim, assistant

 Youngmi was born and raised in Seoul, South Korea.
 She attended Kun-Kuk University.
 There she earned a bachelor of arts in arts and art history.
 In 1994 she moved to the United States with her daughter.
 She began to study English (ESL) at the University of Minnesota.
 In 1999, Youngmi received her Montessori Primary diploma from the Minnesota Training Center.
 She began working at Little Flowers Montessori School.
 Youngmi has a long history with Little Flowers Montessori School.
 Youngmi has always enjoyed working with children.
-She is very creative and artistic.
-She loves to spend her time creating arts and crafts.
+She is also very creative and artistic.

 Casa 1 – Tracy Pruitt, lead guide